 Hardiness: This plant is tolerant of heat and freezing temperatures.
 S. brevifolium can withstand temperatures as low as -40 to 30 °F (-40 to -1.1 °C), USDA hardiness zones 3a to 9b.

 Watering: From spring through fall, water thoroughly and wait for the soil to dry out before watering again.
-In winter, water just enough to keep your plant from shriveling.
+In winter, water your plant just enough to keep it from shriveling.
 Avoid wetting the leaves, stems, and flowers when watering.

 Fertilizing: Feed with a balanced organic fertilizer in spring.
 As long the plant is divided annually and provided with fresh soil, feeding is not necessary.